 After in-depth research, we compiled a review of the best extended car warranty providers on the market.
 To make sure you’re getting the best deal on coverage, we always recommend getting multiple quotes.
-You can reach out for free, personalized quotes from our most trusted providers below.
+You can reach out for free, personalized quotes from our most trusted providers above.

 Autoplex Extended Services Overview

 Autoplex Extended Services has been around since 2010.
 The provider specializes in vehicle service contracts and is available nationwide.
 The Better Business Bureau (BBB) gave the provider an F rating for its failure to respond to customer complaints, as well as leaving some complaints unresolved.
 Here’s an overview of our thoughts on Autoplex extended services:

 |Overall Rating||5.0 / 10.0|